Achieve Your Best Financial Self

 6. Save for retirement.

 Use payroll deductions and contribute 15 to 20% of your income to your 401K plan and/or a Roth IRA.
 You’ll “pay yourself first.”

 7. Save for emergencies.

 Sh*t happens.
 Have 3 to 6 months of living expenses saved in an emergency fund.
-Until you reach that level, restrain discretionary spending.
+Until you reach that level, rein in all discretionary spending.
 Start now if you’re short.

 8. Save windfalls.

 When you receive a windfall – e.g., tax refund, work bonus, birthday gift, inheritance, pandemic stimulus check, third paycheck of the month if you’re paid bi-weekly – don’t spend it.
 Instead, either save it or pay down any consumer debts you have.
 For the best ways to save, read this.

 9. Keep the money out of your checking account.

 Trick your brain by moving money into your savings account or a Roth IRA where you’ll be less inclined to spend it.
 Set-up an additional payroll deduction at work to divert the money from your checking account or set up an automatic debit at your bank to move the money out of your checking account on a regular basis.

 Avoid all the pesky fees associated with your bank account such as out-of-network ATMs, monthly maintenance, overdrafts. etc. Don’t incur credit card late payment fees.
 Also, when you invest your retirement savings, choose mutual funds with low expense ratios.
 Otherwise, these fees will erode your savings over time.
 Don’t be the reason banks have marble floors and expensive artwork.